 HIPAA also implemented the use of standard transaction code sets and standard identifiers that covered entities must use when submitting or receiving certain electronic healthcare transactions, including activities associated with the billing and collection of healthcare claims.
 Additionally, HIPAA imposes mandatory penalties for certain violations.
 Penalties for such violations of HIPAA and its implementing regulations include civil monetary penalties of up to \$59,522 per violation, not to exceed approximately \$1.8 million for violations of the same standard in a single calendar year (as of 2020, and subject to periodic adjustments for inflation).
 However, a single breach incident can result in violations of multiple standards, which could result in significant fines.
 A person who knowingly obtains or discloses individually identifiable health information in violation of HIPAA may face a criminal penalty of up to \$50,000 and up to one-year of imprisonment.
 The criminal penalties increase if the wrongful conduct involves false pretenses or the intent to sell, transfer, or use identifiable health information for commercial advantage, personal gain, or malicious harm.
 HIPAA also authorizes state attorneys general to file suit on behalf of their residents.
-While HIPAA does not create a private right of action allowing individuals to sue us in civil court for violations of HIPAA, its standards have been used as the basis for duty of care in state civil suits such as those for negligence or recklessness in the misuse or breach of PHI.
+While HIPAA does not create a private right of action allowing individuals to sue us in civil court for violations of PHI.
 Any such penalties or lawsuits could harm our business, financial condition, results of operations and prospects.
-In addition, HIPAA mandates that the Secretary of the U.S. Department of Health and Human Services ("HHS") conduct periodic compliance audits of HIPAA covered entities or business associates for compliance with the HIPAA Privacy and Security Standards.
-It also tasks HHS with individuals who were the victims of breaches of unsecured PHI may receive a percentage of the Civil Monetary Penalty fine paid by the violator.
+In addition, HIPAA mandates that the Secretary of the U.S. Department of Health and Human Services ("HHS") conduct periodic compliance with the HIPAA Privacy and Security Standards.
+It also tasks HHS with establishing a methodology whereby harmed individuals who were the victims of breaches of unsecured PHI may receive a percentage of the Civil Monetary Penalty fine paid by the violator.